tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 As the team was moving on to diffrent parts of Salesforce, I decided it was time to pursue my next goal.
 I had been talking to product folks at Heroku for several years about what makes a good Product Manager, so I decided to make the leap over.
 I was honored to be chosen to take over Heroku Data and Heroku Connect as Product Manager.

 Over the past year and a half I have learned a ton about being a Product Manager.
 Coming from Sales into Product I had to slow down and learn how think much longer term.
 I also had to dust off some of my Agile skills.
+I had to learn a bevy of new TLA's - things like PRD and OKR.

 I have really enjoyed working with the engineering teams behind these products, and I can say that they are some of smartest and most empathic humans I have ever worked with.

+There has been a lot of hot takes, including my [favorite, error ridden article](https://www.infoworld.com/article/3614210/the-decline-of-heroku.html)

 <h3>What's next?</h3>